elfeck/SGpp-wiki/Windows-(MinGW).md

 ```console
 OperationMultipleEvalSubspaceCombined.hpp:82:121: fatal error: ../../OperationMultipleEvalSubspace/combined/OperationMultipleEvalSubspaceCombined_calculateIndexCombined.hpp: No such file or directory
 ```
-then a developer didn't read the @ref development_coding "developer How-Tos" and did not know that relative include paths are not supported under Windows using MinGW.
+then a developer didn't read the [developer How-Tos](http://sgpp.sparsegrids.org/development.html#development_coding) and did not know that relative include paths are not supported under Windows using MinGW.
-To solve this issue you either find out who it was and burn his house down or fix it by yourself (preferable).
+You can fix this issue by yourself.
-If you are using an official release of SG++, please report the bug to the developers.
+Please report this bug to the developers.
 Thanks!
 - If you are using an older computer (say < 2011) and the compilation seem to succeed but the unit tests fail, then you might have a problem with your architecture.
 By default SG++ is compiled with AVX support, which your processor may not support.
 Try to add the flag
 ```console
 ARCH=SSE3